I’m a children’s ghostwriter and rewriter (editor).

 Fred grabbed for the napkins.
 “Excuse me.”

-#1 Each speaker needs his own paragraph.
+#1 Each speaker needs their own paragraph.

 Aside from naturally breaking your story into paragraphs and chapters (if warranted), each time a different character is speaking, you need to create a new paragraph.